jam1garner/owo-colors/README.md

 # <img src="https://jam1.re/img/rust_owo.svg" height="100"> Colors

-A zero-allocation no_std-compatible zero-cost way to add color to your Rust terminal.
+A zero-allocation no_std-compatible zero-cost way to add color to your Rust terminal to make people go owo.

 **Supports:**